 Another situation where air ride can benefit some customers more than coil is the ease of adjustment offered when changing riding configurations.
 Customers that are always changing configuration between one-up, two-up, and/or loaded down with baggage, may prefer the air ride to a coil as adjusting preload is as simple as pressing the button on the handlebar control to increase or decrease air pressure to stiffen or soften the shocks to account for the added weight on the bike.
 This eliminates the need to constantly turn springs on a coil shock to account for different riding configurations.

 Now, let's talk about coil suspension.

-For most customers, a coil shock ends up being the preferred suspension option due to a generally lower price point, along with with the simplicity, and ease of use.
+For most customers, a coil shock ends up being the preferred suspension option due to a generally lower price point, along with the simplicity, and ease of use.
 Our coil shocks come in a variety of lengths (12", 13", and 14" on select models).
-The different length options offered, allow our customers to maintain or increase their suspension travel, while greatly improving their ride quality and performance aspects in regards to suspension.
+The different length options offered, allow our customers to maintain or increase their suspension travel, while greatly improving their ride quality and performance aspects in regard to suspension.

 Although the air ride products we offer make it extremely easy to adjust preload for different weight configurations on the bike, our coil shocks are a close second as far as ease of adjustment goes.
-The coil shocks we offer don't require any spanner wrenches or special tools to turn the coil springs when adjusting preload, but can be turned by hand just by grabbing the spring by hand and twisting.
+The coil shocks we offer don't require any spanner wrenches or special tools to turn the coil springs when adjusting preload but can be turned by hand just by grabbing the spring and twisting.